mike-north/typever/README.md

 2  // Non-breaking change since @types/ember@2.1.0
 ```

-## How This Library Helps
+## Using This Library

-This library provides a collection of utilities for managing versioned types that follow this style
+This library provides a collection of utilities for managing versioned types that follow this style of versioning

 ---